LarsHLunde/AssortedKnowledge/Rsync.md

 ## A word about compression
 Compressing in-transit data is not only common, it's a wonderful idea. \
-More sites that you probably realize use gzip compression to send website data to you.
+More sites than you probably realize use gzip compression to send website data to you.

-In rsync, it uses the zip librar to compress data before sending it, \
+In rsync, it uses the zip libraru to compress data before sending it, \
-and by default at a compression grade of 6, which is the linux default for the library.
+and by default at a compression grade of 6, which is set in the library source code.

 This does however mean that for the duration of the transfer, the sending machine \
 will have a core pinned to compress the data, and data will only be transferred as fast as it can compress.
 In my testing, the throughput of the algorithm is somewhere between 20-80MB/s.

-If you will not be trnasferring over that speed, you probably should use compression, \
+If you will not be tramsferring over that speed, you probably should use compression, \
 if not, it will only make things slower.

-I will do further testing on the subject, and make a matrix, \
+My testing will follow, \
 but using compression is severely over represented in guides and examples online, \
 and most networks can transfer well over 80MB/s and much more when done locally.